The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Preliminaries

-Brown's result \cite[Theorem~A]{Brown24} shows that if $[\omega]$ contains a PSC K\"ahler metric, then for all sufficiently small $t>0$ the classes $[\omega_t]=\pi^*[\omega]-t[E]$ on the blow-up $\tilde{X}$ also contain PSC K\"ahler metrics.
-Therefore we may estimate $\mathcal{J}_X$ along such families and, ultimately, to obtain uniform bounds for $\mathcal{J}_X$ on PSC K\"ahler classes arising from $\PP^2$ and ruled surfaces under finitely many blow-ups.
+on the blow-up \(\tilde{X}\) also contain PSC K\"ahler metrics.
+Therefore we may estimate \(\mathcal{J}_X\) along such families and, ultimately, obtain uniform bounds for \(\mathcal{J}_X\) on PSC K\"ahler classes arising from \(\PP^2\) and ruled surfaces under finitely many blow-ups.